Fee Calculation – Part One

 A way to avoid this is to properly work out the costs related to all parts of the practice.
 Calculate a real profit margin based on the hours it will take to undertake the project and charge appropriate fees.

-Version three of the calculator enables firms to anonymously compare overheads on a staff pro rata basis to firms of a similar size.
+Version four of the calculator enables firms to anonymously compare overheads on a staff pro rata basis to firms of a similar size.
 The ACA has also developed a Salary Calculator to enable practices to understand their obligations under the award.

 Determine the costs of non-billable staff